PavriLab/inisite-nf/README.md

 # inisite-nf
-Nextflow workflow for reproducible SNS-seq peak calling
+Nextflow workflow for reproducible calling of initiation sites from nascent strand sequencing data